-We are one of a few firms of solicitors in the country to have a dedicated team of lawyers dealing specifically with inheritance disputes, contested wills and contentious probate claims.
-Our team includes three partners who deal exclusively with inheritance cases.
+We are one of a few firms of solicitors in the country to have a dedicated team of lawyers dealing specifically with inheritance disputes, contested wills and trusts disputes.
+Our team includes three partners and four associate solicitors who deal exclusively with inheritance and contentious probate cases.
 Between them they have many years experience and an excellent track record of success.

 It’s natural to be upset if you discover someone close to you has favoured another family member or friend in their will, or has failed to give you the financial protection you expected.
 Although it can be difficult at these times to think about the legal side of things it is important to speak to an expert lawyer as soon as possible.

 Taking advice early on may ensure you do not lose the ability to challenge the distribution of the estate or the validity of the will itself.
 Strict time limits operate, especially in relation to Inheritance Act claims, where court proceedings must be brought within six months of probate.
 You could therefore lose out if you don’t act quickly.